bloop-box/protocol-spec/README.md

 # Protocol Specification

-This document outlines the the protocol used by Bloop Boxes to communicate with the server software.
-As every convention has different requirements on their server end, especially when it comes to handling achievements and such, the Bloop Box project does not provide a generic server, but instead specifies the protocol to be implemented on your end.

 Bloop Boxes use a binary protocol to communicate, layered over a TLS stream.
 The protocol is synchronous and split into individual request-response packages.
 Each package begins with a single byte denoting the type of the request or response.

 ## Authentication